drbean/curriculum/pages/homepage/markdown/CommonPlace.md

-_12/31 17:40_ AI Overview: A chest freeze in Tempe (or anywhere) *should ideally be set to to 0°F (-18°C) or below for safe, long-term food storage, though some searches reveal disturbing news of human remains found in a freezer in Tempe, Arizona, which is unrelated to standard appliance use but highlights extreme scenarios. (cont)
+_12/31 17:40_ AI Overview: A chest freeze in Tempe (or anywhere) *should ideally be set to to 0°F (-18°C) or below for safe, long-term food storage*, though some searches reveal disturbing news of human remains found in a freezer in Tempe, Arizona, which is unrelated to standard appliance use but highlights extreme scenarios. (cont)